Avocado – Health Benefits, Nutrition Facts & How to Select, Store & Prepare

 Originally hailing from the South Central Mexico region nearly 10,000 years ago, avocados are one of the most popular fruits in modern diets today.

 Yes, you read that right!
-Avocados are in fact a fruit, not a vegetable.
-Technically, they’re a berry because they contain a seed and can be eaten as a food.
+Avocados are, in fact, a fruit, not a vegetable.
+Technically, they’re berries because they contain a seed and can be eaten as food.
 However, their taste is not nearly as sweet as most berries are.

 nourish-vegan-meal-delivery-houston-organic-avocados